ERDDAP/erddap.github.io/docs/server-admin/datasets.md

 *   /files/ system -- The ERDDAP™ [/files/ system](#accessibleviafiles) allows users to download the source files for a dataset.
 We recommend that you turn this on for all datasets with source files because many users want to download the original source files.
     *   If the files are in a private S3 bucket, the user's request to download a file will be handled by ERDDAP™, which will read the data from the file and then transmit it to the user, thus increasing the load on your ERDDAP™, using incoming and outgoing bandwidth, and making you (the ERDDAP™ administrator) pay the data egress fee to AWS.
     *   If the files are in a public S3 bucket, the user's request to download a file will be redirected to the AWS S3 URL for that file, so the data won't flow through ERDDAP™, thus reducing the load on ERDDAP.
 And if the files are in an Amazon Open Data (free) public bucket, then you (the ERDDAP™ administrator) won't have to pay any data egress fee to AWS.
 Thus, there is a big advantage serving data from public (not private) S3 buckets, and a huge advantage to serving data from Amazon Open Data (free) buckets.

+ERDDAP also supports anonymous credentials for public buckets.
+To use anonymous credentials, add `<useAwsAnonymous>true</useAwsAnonymous>` to your setup.xml.

+#### Custom S3 Endpoints {#custom-s3-endpoints}
+For S3 compatible object storage not hosted by Amazon, you need to configure the [endpoint_url](https://docs.aws.amazon.com/sdkref/latest/guide/feature-ss-endpoints.html) along with specifing your bucket/key using an `s3://` URI.

+The *endpoint_url* can be specified in one of three ways:
+- The *endpoint_url* in the Tomcat user's `~/.aws/config` profile
+- The `AWS_ENDPOINT_URL` environment variable
+- The `aws.endpointUrl` JVM variable (in setenv.sh for Tomcat)

+For a full list of S3 configuration variables, [See the Amazon documentation](https://docs.aws.amazon.com/cli/latest/topic/config-vars.html).

+**Self-signed certificates**
+For self-hosted S3 buckets, you will often have self-signed SSL certificates.
+For ERDDAP to read from these buckets, you need to add your certificate chain to the JVM truststore at `$JAVA_HOME/jre/lib/security/cacerts`.
+Additionally, ERDDAP uses the [AWS Common Runtime](https://docs.aws.amazon.com/sdkref/latest/guide/common-runtime.html) to access the bucket asynchronously.
+This boosts performance, but also requires that your self-signed certificates get added to your OS specific truststore.
+If you want to avoid doing this, you can disable AWS CRT with `<useAwsCrt>false</useAwsCrt>` in your setup.xml.

 #### ERDDAP™ and AWS S3 Buckets {#erddap-and-aws-s3-buckets}
 [**ERDDAP™ and AWS S3 Buckets**](#erddap-and-aws-s3-buckets)